christianalfoni/christianalfoni.github.io/_posts/2014-08-29-choosing-the-correct-packaging-tool-for-react-js.md

 #### Result
 - <strong>Rebundling speed:</strong> Its the fastest one because you do not need to bundle your files
 - <strong>A good feel for it:</strong> It does not feel good to download a modified JSXTransformer file.
-Using .jsx does not feel good either due to RequireJS a problem using .js
+Using .jsx does not feel good either due to RequireJS having a problem using .js
 - <strong>JSX transform:</strong> RequireJS transforms JSX content on the fly when the file is required.
 The deployed bundle has the transformed version included
 - <strong>Node support:</strong> You will have to install RequireJS for node and use that specifically for loading the component you want to render to a string
 - <strong>Sourcemapping:</strong> There is no need for sourcemapping as RequireJS does not bundle the files together during development